-The Fund offers and issues Shares at NAV only in aggregations of a specified number of Shares (each, a "Creation Unit" or a "Creation Unit Aggregation"), generally in exchange for a basket of "in-kind" securities and portfolio component cash specified by the Adviser ("Deposit Securities"), together with the deposit of a specified cash payment ("Cash Component").
+Each Fund offers and issues Shares at NAV only in aggregations of a specified number of Shares (each, a "Creation Unit" or a "Creation Unit Aggregation"), generally in exchange for a basket of "in-kind" securities and portfolio component cash specified by the Adviser ("Deposit Securities"), together with the deposit of a specified cash payment ("Cash Component").
 Shares are redeemable only in Creation Unit Aggregations and, generally, in exchange for Deposit Securities and a Cash Component.
-In the event of the liquidation of the Fund, the Trust may lower the number of Shares in a Creation Unit.
+Creation Units are aggregations of Shares of the Funds.
+In the event of the liquidation of the Funds, the Trust may lower the number of Shares in a Creation Unit.

-The Fund presently creates and redeems Shares "in-kind."
+Each Fund presently, primarily creates and redeems Shares "in-kind."
 The Trust reserves the right to offer a "cash" option for creations and redemptions of Shares.
-When, in the sole discretion of the Trust or the Adviser cash purchases of Creation Unit Aggregations of Shares are available or specified for the Fund, such purchases shall be effected in essentially the same manner as in-kind purchases thereof.
+When, in the sole discretion of the Trust or the Adviser cash purchases of Creation Unit Aggregations of Shares are available or specified for the Funds, such purchases shall be effected in essentially the same manner as in-kind purchases thereof.
 In the case of a cash purchase, the Authorized Participant (as defined below) must pay the cash equivalent of the Deposit Securities it would otherwise be required to provide through an in-kind purchase, plus the same Cash Component required to be paid by an in-kind purchaser.
-In addition, to offset brokerage and other costs associated with using cash to purchase the requisite Deposit Securities, the Authorized Participant must pay the Transaction Fees required by the Fund, as applicable.
+In addition, to offset brokerage and other costs associated with using cash to purchase the requisite Deposit Securities, the Authorized Participant must pay the Transaction Fees required by the Funds, as applicable.
 Shares may be issued in advance of the receipt of Deposit Securities subject to various conditions, including a requirement to maintain on deposit with the Trust cash at least equal to 110% of the market value of the missing Deposit Securities.
 In all cases, such fees will be limited in accordance with the requirements of the Securities and Exchange Commission ("SEC") applicable to management investment companies offering redeemable securities.